Azure/osdu-infrastructure/infra/templates/osdu-r3-resources/README.md

 git commit --allow-empty -m "Initializing the Flux Manifest Repository"
 ```

-Copy the manifests located in /devops/manifests to the providers/azure/hld-registry directory.
+When you are deploying services, you will put the manifests in providers/azure/hld-registry directory of this repo.
+Once you push the manifests, Flux should automatically deploy the services.

 ## Generate an RSA Key Pair to use as the Manifest Repository Deploy Key